deathbeds/urljsf/docs/use/advanced.md

 ### Python

-The `py-schema`, `py-ui-schema`, and `py-data` options may by importable python modules, which must be importable at run time, either by being installed python packages or with `sys.path` or the `PYTHONPATH` environment variable.
+The `py:` prefix denotes an importable python module, which must be available at CLI/Sphinx run time, either as an installed python package on `sys.path`, or by hacking the `PYTHONPATH` environment variable.

-These may return:
+These may return either a concrete value or callable which returns:

-- a python dictionary, which will be encoded as a normalized JSON file
+- a JSON-compatible python dictionary which will be encoded as a normalized JSON file
 - a [URL](#remote-urls) string